 Some people might not think of the efficiency of burning as including the stoking and care of the fire before and after the fire burns.
 Technically speaking if you can decrease your time spent handling the ashes, etc., that makes the fireplace a more efficient heating method.
 This is because it provides heat in a shorter period of time.
 A nice toolset will aid in ash removal and stoking the fire so it burns to its maximum potential.

 Options to Discuss with a Professional

-If your fireplace smokes toward the beginning of your fire or continuously even during the time you are burning a fire, you are burning inefficiently due to a poor draft more than likely.
-You will want to discuss options with your professional to improve this draft because once draft is improved not only will the smoking problem cease but the fire will burn hotter and longer all the while needing less care from you once it’s lit.
+If your fireplace smokes toward the beginning of your fire or continuously even during the time you are burning a fire, you are burning inefficiently.
+More than likely this is due to having a poor draft.
+You will want to discuss options with your professional to improve this draft.
+Once a draft is improved not only will the smoking problem cease but the fire will burn hotter and longer.
+This is all the while needing less care from you once it’s lit.

 You also want to consider carefully if your fireplace has an odor when it’s raining or humid outside.
 Another thing to consider is if you feel cold air when the wind is blowing.
 In these cases you’ll want to install a top sealing damper, also called a chimney damper http://220.127.116.11/wp-content/uploads/2011/02/fireplace-smoke-stains.jpgcap to close the chimney off at the top when your chimney is not in use.

 Importance of Cleaning Chimneys